ChzFlvrHrse/KYC-RR-Digital/README.md

 ## 🛠️ How to Run It Locally

 ### Prerequisites
 1.)
-Node.js installed (version 18.x or later recommended).
+Node.js installed (version 18.18 or later required).

 2.)
 A package manager like npm or yarn.